Etase/typst-2-rsx/README.md

 - 🖋 **Automatic conversion**: Transform `.typ` documents into RSX-compatible SVG elements.
 - ⚡ **Seamless integration**: Use Typst-generated content in Rust UI frameworks.
-- 🔄 **CLI and Library support**: Can be used both as a library and a command-line tool.

 ## 🚀 Installation